FlyingOakGames/GreedyKid/Editor/Manual/editor_manual.md

 ------------------------------------
 Welcome to the _Boo!
 Greedy Kid_ editor!

-This tool allows you to create your own buildings (with up to 99 levels per building) and to upload them on the _Steam Workshop_ of the game.
+This tool allows you to create your own buildings (with up to 99 levels per building) and to upload them on the [_Steam Workshop_](http://steamcommunity.com/app/770630/workshop/) <i class="icon-globe"></i> of the game.

 Through this document, you will learn how to do all of this.
 Let's get started!